-After landing in the beautiful Cuban capital, you will find outside the airport wide and varied offers to continue your trip by road.
-Transportation it is one of the core service you must think about when planning a cheap vacation to Cuba.
+After landing in the beautiful Cuban capital, you will find outside the airport-wide and varied offers to continue your trip by road.
+Transportation is one of the core services you must think about when planning a cheap vacation to Cuba.

-There will be plenty of taxis 555, and the so called almendrones.
+There will be plenty of taxis 555 and the so-called almendrones.
 They will charge you from 20 to 30 CUC to take you to the downtown.
 But if you want to save more on transportation, you just have to walk looking for the airport exit on Boyeros Avenue.
-From there is very easy to catch one of the taxis or private buses used by locals.
+From it is very easy to catch one of the taxis or private buses used by locals.
 They will charge you about 10 to 20 CUP, depending on where you are heading to.

 Another alternative is to use public transportation service.
 Buses will likely be overcrowded but they can take you for all over the city for only 1CUP!
 The P-12 route, for example, will leave you at the well-known Parque de la Fraternidad, the very center of Havana.
 The “journey” becomes particularly attractive as you pass next to the iconic Plaza de la Revolución.
 There are also important monuments and historic buildings you can visit near the park, like Fuente de la India, Capitolio, Plaza de Armas, Hotel Saratoga, Barrio Chino, or the famous Real Fábrica de Tabacos Partagás.